Snaacky/thewiki/docs/getting-started/literature.md

     B no-osd add contrast -4; no-osd add brightness 4; show-text "Black Level: ${brightness}" N no-osd add contrast 4; no-osd add brightness -4; show-text "Black Level: ${brightness}"
     ```
     This should only be used on sources where [obvious blacks appear gray](/static/literature/incorrect-black-levels.png).
-The black level value should also be decreased [until they become black](/static/literature/correct-black-levels.png). *Generally, `-16` works for most sources.*
+The black level value should be decreased [until the grays become black](/static/literature/correct-black-levels.png). *Generally, `-16` works for most sources.*
     ==-
     ==- :icon-sparkle-fill: Touchscreen support
     mpv's bundled touchscreen controls are suboptimal.
 We recommend using third-party programs for adding touchscreen functionality to mpv, such as [GestureSign](https://gesturesign.win), a tool which allows you to convert gestures to keypresses ([example setup](/static/literature/gesturesign-example.png)).